Repost from 2015. Edited, updated, and corrected.

 - Allowing women to pray while men are present or teach anyone other than women or children

 In the IFB world, “true” Christianity is determined by how well a person adheres to the church’s/pastor’s interpretation of the Bible and whatever list of “standards” they have.
-Some allowance is given for difference of opinion, but not much.
+Some allowance is given for differences of opinion, but not much.
 Church members who don’t conform are labeled as worldly, carnal, weak, fleshly, or backslidden.

 The right thing to do would be to admit their failures, confess their “sins,” and come down from Mount “I am Holier than Thou.”
-Of course doing this would mean that they are just like the rest of us and that ain’t gonna happen.
+Of course, doing this would mean that they are just like the rest of us, and that ain’t gonna happen.

-Third, attack the critics.
+Third, they attack the critics.
 Instead of owning the scandal, many IFB defenders decided to attack those who reported the scandal or wrote negative things about Schaap, Jack Hyles, First Baptist Church, and the IFB.

-Fourth, if all else fails, attack the victim.
+Fourth, if all else fails, they attack the victim.
 Let’s not forget that there is a victim in the Jack Schaap scandal.
 Schaap’s “sin” was not a victimless one.
 He had sexual relations with a minor in his church.

 So…what about the teenage girl?
 How hot was she?
 How hard did she pursue him?
 We all know young girls flaunt everything these days to get what they want. a rise from any man they can. especially one in the limelight (our a uniform!)
 They don’t care if he’s married our not, or if he’s her best friends dad. it’s really sad.young girls are a whoring in our churches.